-Periodically the Glasgow City Health and Social Care Partnership and Glasgow City Integration Joint Board has formal consultation and engagement opportunities for people and organisations to share their views on specific proposals being developed for health and social care in Glasgow City.
+Periodically the Partnership and Integration Joint Board have formal consultation and engagement opportunities for people and organisations to share their views on specific proposals being developed for health and social care in Glasgow City.

 More information on some current and past consultations and engagement is available.

 Each of the Partnership’s localities (North East, North West and South) have a Locality Plan that show how the Integration Joint Board’s Strategic Plan is being implemented locally, and how the localities plan to respond to local priorities, needs and issues for community health and social care.